choubeyfactor/Java-DSA/README.md

 # Java-DSA

-These are some standard question's solution oriented programmes which is related to DSA (in topicwise suitable folder).
+These are some standard programmes which is related to DSA (in topicwise suitable folder).